 Lunch is an unhurried affair, and finding a more scenic place to enjoy it on Samui would be hard.
 And the all-day menu has some very tempting dishes.
 For starters, there’s a wide variety of choices, such as the Italian Prosciutto di Parma Rotolini di Ricotta e Mango – imported Italian Parma ham filled with ricotta, parmesan, fresh mango, thyme and served with rocket salad, which is really delicious and something extraordinary, and from the Thai menu, the tasty Phad Prik Ka Gop – frogs legs pan-fried with local chilli paste, garlic, lemongrass, lime, chilli and turmeric.

 And the main course options are equally intriguing and as delicious!
-Particularly the Fatto In Casa Ravioli Rosso – homemade red ravioli filled with white snapper, and tossed in cream, saffron and clam sauce, and the classic Shu Shee Pla – snow fish with spicy red curry coconut cream, green beans and sprinkle of kieffer lime leaves from the Thai selection.
+Particularly the Homemade Gnocchi with gorgonzola and walnuts, and the classic Shu Shee Pla – snow fish with spicy red curry coconut cream, green beans and sprinkle of kieffer lime leaves from the Thai selection.

 But let’s not forget the extra-ordinary pizzas available at Dr. Frogs, where they take this world favourite dish to a whole new level.
 In fact, with their exotic ingredients, they’re almost fine-dining cuisine.
 Try the amazing Parma Ham Pizza with buffala mozzarella, and you’ll see what I mean.